meetfranz/recipe-hangoutschat/README.md

-# Hangouts Chat for Franz
+# Google Chat for Franz
-This is the official Franz recipe for Hangouts Chat
+This is the official Franz recipe for Google Chat

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)